maubrapa/FTSD_DOC/README.md

 # Requirements
 The system was implemented and tested in C++ (GCC 5.5.0 compiler), using the Open source Computer Vision library (shortly OpenCV) Version 3.1.0.
+[Darknet YOLO v4](https://github.com/AlexeyAB/darknet) repository is also necessary.
+Our code uses the shared lib `darknet.so`.
+So dont forget to set `LIBSO=1`.

 The dataset used in this work with the corresponding ground truth data, as well as video sequences showing the results of our method, are publicly available at http://